AQA-TTRL: Self-Adaptation in Audio Question Answering with Test-Time Reinforcement Learning: Method

 \subsection{Overview of the AQA-TTRL}

-In order to improve the model quality without annotated data, AQA-TTRL contains two stages as Fig.~\ref{fig:ttrl} shows: 1) Pseudo-labels generation.
-2) Pseudo-labels Guided Model Updates.
-Motivated by prior work \textit{Self-Consistency}~\cite{wang2022self}, we first generate the multiple model's prediction $\{y_1, y_2, \ldots, y_M\}$ for a given input, and then conduct majority voting on these responses to establish a consensus answer, which serves as the pseudo-label from the model's own consensus: For model updates, we adopt Group Relative Policy Optimization (GRPO) \cite{shao2024deepseekmath}.
-Unlike supervised fine-tuning, which directly imitates noisy pseudo labels, GRPO optimizes reward signals and thus provides a more noise-robust foundation for test-time adaptation.
+In order to improve the model quality without annotated data, AQA-TTRL contains two stages, as Fig.~\ref{fig:ttrl} shows: 1) Pseudo-label generation.
+2) Pseudo-label Guided Model Updates.
+Motivated by \textit{Self-Consistency}~\cite{wang2022self}, for each audio-question pair $(a,q)$, the model first generates $M$ predictions $\mathcal{Y}=\{y_1,y_2,\ldots,y_M\}$.
+It then conducts majority voting over candidate answers $c \in \mathcal{Y}$ to aggregate these stochastic predictions into a consensus pseudo-label:

+For model updates, we adopt Group Relative Policy Optimization (GRPO) \cite{deepseek-math,guo2025deepseek}.
+Unlike supervised fine-tuning, which directly imitates noisy pseudo labels, GRPO optimizes reward signals and provides a more noise-robust foundation for test-time adaptation.
 For each audio-question pair, the policy model $\pi_\theta$ generates a set of responses $\{o_1, o_2, \ldots, o_G\}$, each referred to as a rollout.
 Subsequently, the reward score $r_i$ is calculated by comparing the response $o_i$ with the pre-generated pseudo-label $\hat{y}$ using the reward function.
-Following the same setup as previous work\cite{li2025reinforcement}, a format reward and an accuracy reward are used.
-The advantage $A_{i,t}$ is derived by normalizing the rewards $\{r_1, r_2, \ldots, r_G\}$ within each group.
-The policy model $\pi_\theta$ is then optimized by maximizing the following objective: Here $\epsilon$ and $\beta$ are two hyperparameters to prevent the model update of any iteration from deviating too far from the base model.
+Following prior work~\cite{li2025reinforcement}, we adopt two binary exact-match rewards: a format reward and an accuracy reward, defined as $r_i = r_{acc}(o_i,\hat{y}) + r_{format}(o_i)$

+The advantage $A_{i}$ is derived by normalizing the rewards $\{r_1, r_2, \ldots, r_G\}$ within each group.
+The policy model $\pi_\theta$ is then optimized by maximizing the following objective:

+Here $a$ denotes the audio input, and $\epsilon$, $\beta$ are hyperparameters that limit per-iteration deviation from the base model.